w3c/adapt/explainers/symbols.md

 ##### Disadvantages

-* Allows us to only specify Bliss concepts.
+* Allows us to only specify concepts available in the Bliss language.
+(But we can still map to any symbol set, based on those concepts.)

 #### Bliss characters' Unicode representations as attribute values

 ***This maps one or more representations of Bliss characters (symbols) to a concept.***

+Instead of BCI concept IDs (integers), we could use:

+* Unicode code points for Bliss symbols (directly), or

+* Hex (or other) representations of Unicode code points that correspond to Bliss symbols.

+> [!IMPORTANT]
-**NOTE:** Basing the key into the concept dictionary on Bliss characters means that:
+> Basing the key into the concept dictionary on Bliss characters means that:
+>

-* Regardless of the symbol set being used for output, the concept is expressed in terms of Bliss symbols.
+> * Regardless of the symbol set being used for output, the concept is expressed in terms of Bliss symbols.
+>

-* The values used relate to the Unicode code points for these Bliss characters.
+> * The values used relate to the Unicode code points for these Bliss characters.
 Because there are approximately 6,500 Bliss concepts, but only around 1,400 Bliss characters being added to Unicode, this means that some concept identifiers will need to contain multiple Bliss character representations.

-> **FIXME:** Add this section, from <https://github.com/w3c/adapt/issues/240#issuecomment-2126679208>.

-##### Unicode code points

-> **FIXME:** Add this section.

-##### Hex representations of Unicode code points

-> **FIXME:** Add this section.
+> [!NOTE]
+> Further details can be found in our comment on issue 240 (this comment only suggest the user of code points directly, though): <https://github.com/w3c/adapt/issues/240#issuecomment-2126679208>.

 ##### Advantages